gaheerab/flocker_frontend/navigation/voteforthegoat/genres.md

 </div>

 <script type="module">
-    // JavaScript to show the popup on load and hide it on button click document.addEventListener('DOMContentLoaded', function() {
+    // JavaScript to show the popup on load and hide the rule button when it clicks document.addEventListener('DOMContentLoaded', function() {
         const modal = document.getElementById('rules-popup');
         const acknowledgeButton = document.getElementById('acknowledge-rules');